bookball/bookball-site/terms-and-conditions.md

 ## A. Contractual Relationship

-These terms and conditions ("_Terms_"), as may be amended from time to time, applies to all of our brands, products and services (hereafter collectively referred to as "_Services_") and governs our relationship with users and any other entity who interacts with "_Bookball_".
+These terms and conditions (“Terms”), as may be amended from time to time, applies to all of our brands, products and services (hereafter collectively referred to as “Services”) and governs our relationship with users and any other entity who interacts with “Bookball”.

-By accessing and using our Mobile Application ("_Application_") made available through whatever platform and/or by completing a reservation, you acknowledge and agree to have read, understood and agreed to the terms and conditions set out below.
+By accessing and using our Mobile Application (“Application”) made available through whatever platform and/or by completing a reservation, you acknowledge and agree to have read, understood and agreed to the terms and conditions set out below.

 If you do not agree to these Terms, you may not access or use the Services.